 Disability leave is a leave of absence that may be granted to an employee who is unable to perform the essential functions of their position — with or without reasonable accommodation — because of their own medical condition.

-Disability leave is not a type of accrued leave but rather an approved leave of absence provided as a disability accommodation.
+Disability leave is not a type of accrued time off but rather an approved leave of absence provided as a disability accommodation.

 Disability leave allowance